-- The mover and seconder of a motion can move or second an amendment. - Any members, regardless of whether they have spoken to the original or substituted motion, may move or second an amendment to it. - The mover or seconder of an amendment whether it is carried or lost can move or second further amendments. - Members can speak to any amendment. - The meeting by agreement of the majority of members present may amend a motion with the agreement of the mover and seconder.
+- The mover and seconder of a motion can move or second an amendment. - Any members, regardless of whether they have spoken to the original or substituted motion, may move or second an amendment to it. - The mover or seconder of an amendment whether it is carried or lost can move or second further amendments. - Members can speak to any amendment. - The meeting, by agreement of the majority of members present, may amend a motion with the agreement of the mover and seconder. - The mover of an original motion has a right of reply.
+A mover of an amendment to the original motion does not. (reference Clause 21.12)

-21.5 Procedure if no resolution reached
+22.5 Procedure if no resolution reached

-If no resolution is reached the Chairperson may accept a new motion to progress the matter under discussion.
+If no resolution is reached, the Chairperson may accept a new motion to progress the matter under discussion.

-22. Motions and amendments
+23. Motions and amendments

-22.1 Proposing and seconding motions
+23.1 Proposing and seconding motions